10 Healing Hobbies That Helped Me Survive Trauma

 1. Watercolor Painting

 Watercolor taught me what therapy sometimes couldn’t: how to release.
-Unlike acrylics or oils, it doesn’t obey.
-It flows where it wants, bleeds across paper like emotion.
-There were days I just watched the paint move, brush untouched in my hand.
-That was enough.
+Unlike acrylics or oils, it doesn’t obey where you want it to go nicely.
+It flows where it wants, bleeds across paper like emotion bubbling up a little too close to the surface at the most inconvenient time.
+There were some days I just mixed the paint and didn’t even use it, brush completely untouched in my hand.
+That was enough oddly.

 Winsor & Newton Cotman Watercolor Set – Beginner-friendly, compact, and forgiving…like all good healing tools.